✓ Allows you to stand longer

 Both a standing desk and ergonomic chair can be beneficial to your overall wellbeing and health when you’re working.
 But which one should you choose?
 The answer is dependent on your individual needs, but there are several benefits to incorporating both items into your workspace setup.

 Each item has its own unique benefits, but it can also have some drawbacks.
-Common problems with a standing desk include the fact that electronic desks need a constant power supply.
-Without it, your standing desk won’t go up or be able to be adjusted at all.
+One factor to consider is that electronic desks need a constant power supply.
+Without it, your standing desk will not be able to be adjusted.

 While ergonomic chairs provide comfort, improve posture, and reduce back pain, there are still downsides to using a chair on its own.

 Instead, utilizing a standing desk can help you to break up the amount of time you spend sitting.
 Spending your workday on your feet can cause pain in your feet and bodily fatigue, so combining a sit-stand desk with an ergonomic chair can help you to make sure your working conditions are optimized from start to finish.